-Addiction can be devastating to the well-being of the person who is addicted.
-For example, a study in the journal Substance Use and Misuse found that quality of life scores for people addicted to heroin was universally poor, regardless of gender or age.
-The one thing these people had in common was their addiction, and it seemed to make their lives less than ideal.
+Addiction is devastating to the well-being of the addicted person.
+For example, a study in the journal Substance Use and Misuse found quality of life scores for people addicted to heroin were universally poor, regardless of gender or age.
+The one thing the people had in common was addiction, and it made their lives worse than the lives of non-addicted people.4

-It’s easy to understand why, as an addiction can cost a person his/her:
+It’s easy to understand why, as addiction costs a person his:

 - Parental rights

-Substance addiction can also be deadly.
-In 2009 alone, according to the National Institute on Drug Abuse, there were nearly 4.6 million drug-related visits to emergency departments due to drug use.
-Some people received care for their drug use, but it’s likely that others did not receive help in time.
-Addicted people often need to take very high doses of the drugs they are addicted to in order to bring about the results they crave.
+Substance addiction also is deadly.
+In 2009 alone, there were nearly 4.6 million drug-related visits to emergency departments due to drug use.5 Some people received treatment for their drug use, but it’s likely others did not receive help in time.
+Addicted people often must take high doses of their drugs to achieve the results they want.
 Sometimes, addicts walk a fine line between feeling the effects of the drug and overdosing on the drug.
-Once tiny hit, just a bit too large, could cause them to stop breathing.
-It’s a risk addicts take, almost every day.
+For example, heroin from an unknown source could be stronger than an addict’s usual heroin source and lead to an overdose that stops breathing.
+It’s a risk addicts willingly take.
 In addition, illicit drugs aren’t regulated by governmental agencies, so addicts never know if the drugs they take are pure or tainted.
-People who obtain tainted drugs may face ill effects due to the drugs they abuse.
+People who take tainted drugs face infections or diseases from unknown toxins.

 Drug Abuse Costs

-The cost of addiction doesn’t end with the addict’s pocketbook, however.
-The entire community foots the bill for addiction, when crime resources, health care expenditures and impact to the workplace is taken into account.
-Using this yardstick, the Office of National Drug Control Policy found that the economic cost of drug
+The cost of addiction doesn’t end with money, however.
+An entire community foots the bill for addiction, when statistics include money spent on crime resources, health care and lost workplace productivity.

-There is a silver lining in the discussion of drug abuse costs: Multiple studies have demonstrated that the cost of treating an addiction results in a benefit to the society.
-In one such study, published in the journal Health Services Research, researchers found that substance abuse treatment costs $1,583 and is associated with a societal benefit of $11,487.
-If some of the costs mentioned above include costs to treat addiction, it’s quite possible that investment will reap huge rewards in the future.
+There is a silver lining in the discussion about drug abuse costs: Multiple studies show the cost of treating addiction results in a benefit to society.
+In one such study, researchers found for every $1,583 spent on substance abuse treatment, there was a societal benefit of $11,487.9 Treatment centers that help people turn away from their addictions reap much more than they cost.

 When to Intervene

-Someone with a substance abuse problem is usually reluctant to acknowledge the struggle they’re going through, especially when confronted.
+Someone with a substance abuse problem rarely wants to acknowledge the struggle they’re going through, especially when confronted.
 As a result, many talks with an addicted person end with tears, yelling or worse.
-People who have been through these conversations multiple times might be leery to bring the topic up again, even though they might know the addiction issue is huge and must be stopped.
-Sometimes, hiring an interventionist can help turn the cycle around.
-While loved ones may have the most complete picture of the addiction, that image may be clouded by emotion.
-A pro can remain calm and objective, and perhaps break through to the person who needs help.
+People who go through these conversations multiple times might be leery to bring the topic up again, even though they know the addiction issue is serious and must be stopped.
+Sometimes, hiring an interventionist turns the cycle around.
+While loved ones have the most complete picture of the addiction, emotion often clouds the issue.
+A professional remains calm and objective, and may help break through to the person who needs help.

-An interventionist is a professional addiction counselor who has experience in building up effective conversations with people who have addiction issues.
-An interventionist can help the family to:
+An interventionist is a professional addiction counselor with experience talking to addicted people.
+An interventionist can help families with the following:

 - Determine how to talk about the addiction with the addicted person

-Ideally, an interventionist will escort the person to a treatment center when the talk is over, but sometimes, smaller steps toward recovery are just as transformative.
-For example, some interventionists focus on convincing the person with the potential problem (the “identified person” in professional parlance) to simply agree to a professional evaluation.
-This could be a small step that leads to a greater understanding for that addicted person.
+Ideally, an interventionist escorts the person to a treatment center when the talk is over, but sometimes, smaller steps toward recovery are just as transformative.
+For example, some interventionists focus on convincing the person with the problem to simply agree to a professional evaluation.
+This could be a small step that leads to a greater understanding for that addicted person.10

-Families who don’t like to idea of holding a dramatic intervention, much like the ones seen on television shows, may hold smaller, private conversations about addiction.
-An interventionist can help the family to plan these informal chats as well.
+Families that prefer not to initiate a dramatic intervention may hold smaller, private conversations about addiction.
+An interventionist can help the family plan these informal chats as well.

 Drug Rehab at The Oaks at La Paloma

-Reading about addiction, and the price people pay due to their addictions, can be frightening.
-There are many people who can help, however.
 If your family is dealing with an addiction issue, we’d like to help you at La Paloma.
-When you work with us, you can rest assured that your loved one is getting top-notch care.
 Our staff is experienced in drug addiction, and we keep a low staff-to-client ratio, assuring personalized care.
-We also use a dual diagnosis approach, dealing not only with the addiction but any mental or emotional conditions that led to substance use in the first place.
-A newly renovated drug detox wing is available for those who need it, with medical supervision allowing for the safest possible experience.
-Length of stay is determined on an individual basis, with the staff choosing the program that allows for the greatest level of long-term success.
-At The Oaks at La Paloma, continuing care is part of the plan, assuring that recovery is lasting long after you leave us.
+We also use integrated treatment plans that treat addiction and any co-occurring mental health disorders.
+At The Oaks at La Paloma, continuing care is part of the plan, assuring that recovery lasts long after you leave us.